Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/contoso_supermarket/data_pos/_index.md

   ![Screenshot showing the empty data in orders dashboard report](./img/adx_orders_report_empty_data.png)

   > **Note:** Depending on the type of user account being used to access ADX dashboards, you might have issues accessing data in the _Orders_ database in the ADX cluster with an error _User principal 'msauser=xyz@abc.com' is not authorized to read database 'Orders'_.
-If you experience this access issue, refer to [Jumpstart Agora - Contoso Supermarket scenario troubleshooting](/azure_jumpstart_ag/contoso_supermarket/troubleshooting#user-principal-is-not-authorized-to-read-database-orders) guide to troubleshoot and address this access issue__.
+If you experience this access issue, refer to [Jumpstart Agora - Contoso Supermarket scenario troubleshooting](/azure_jumpstart_ag/contoso_supermarket/troubleshooting#user-principal-is-not-authorized-to-read-database-orders) guide to troubleshoot and address this access issue.

 ## Generate sample data using Data Emulator